jakekoroman/dotfiles/README.md

 # dotfiles #

-My configs for my commonly used software.\
+My configs for my 'commonly' used software.\
 \
 **Contains Submodules** clone with ```--recursive```

 # Software #

+Most used
+* dwm
+* st
 * Emacs
+* neovim

+Mainly just here for archiving purposes on the off chance I want to return to them
 * Doom Emacs
-* st
-* neovim
 * vim
 * zsh
 * Alacritty
 * qtile
-* dwm

 # Deployment #